-While there are many things from 2020 we are glad to move on from, it would seem that grey hair has become a legacy trend that is here to stay, if Google searches are anything to go by.
+Over the past couple of years, grey hair has become more than a fad, if Google searches on hair trends are anything to go by.
 If your hair is naturally turning grey and you plan to ditch the dye, here are a few things you should know before taking the plunge and channelling your silver siren.

 We’ve all had the urge to tweeze grey hairs when they sprout up, but resist.
 Plucking out grey hairs can damage the follicle, and sometimes that hair just won’t grow back.
 As hair naturally thins as you get older, you don’t want to encourage it.